jazelly/jazelly/README.md

 ### 👋 Hi there

 I am Jason, a full-stack software engineer.
-My interest in open source varies, but primarily is in node.js, React and TypeScript.
+My interest in open source varies, but primarily is in node.js and data-structure library like Redis.

 My journey to open source merely started and you will see me more being active across communities.